 By then, it was already after 7 pm and we were still hours away from the tram at Bettmeralp, where we planned to hike in a giant hook rather than returning to the tram on top at Bettmergrat.
-We had failed to check out what time the last tram would depart (5 pm is typical for many of them) and recognized that we might very well have a very, very, verrrrrry long hike down ahead of us.
+We had failed to check out what time the last tram would depart and recognized that we might very well have a very, very, verrrrrry long hike down ahead of us.

 Myeh, live life with no regrets!
-Seeing Aletsch up close and personal was totally worth it.
+Seeing Aletsch up close and personal is totally worth it.

-We retraced our steps through the boulder field up the hill, again crossing the creek, and resumed hiking on our main trail.
-The creek above Märjelensee connected an entire series of mini lakes – ponds really – that I assume are dry later in the fall.
+In late June, the area around the lake was an entire series of mini lakes – ponds really – that I assume are probably dry if you hike it later in the year.